-This is part I of an exclusive GHN series.
+This is part I of a GHN exclusive 3-part series, A World in Agony: The Global Need for Pain Treatment.
 Read Part II, Opiophobia and High Costs: Untangling the Barriers to Palliative Care, here, and Part III, A Fighting Chance for Palliative Care, here.

 Join the tens of thousands of subscribers who rely on Global Health NOW summaries and exclusive articles for the latest public health news.
 Sign up for our free weekday enewsletter, and please share the link with friends and colleagues: http://www.globalhealthnow.org/subscribe.html